dot-Sean/rcm/CONTRIBUTING.md

 Bug reports, either as issues or as pull requests, get our priority.
 We consider documentation bugs to be as important as code bugs.

-Feature contributions get lower priority.
+Feature contributions (that is, a pull request that add a new feature) get lower priority.
 We will evaluate the patch carefully for maintainability and to ensure the test coverage is high.

 Feature requests without a patch will be closed.
-We want to provide a description of how to write your patch while closing the request, though we cannot guarantee this.
+We will try to provide a description of how to write your patch while we close the request, though we cannot guarantee this.

 You are expected to adhere to our [code of conduct].